 Heck, some of us see our colleagues even more often than we do our family.

-So it’s imperative that our workplace is one that allows us to thrive instead of being detrimental to our mental health.
+So, it’s imperative that our workplace allows us to thrive instead of being detrimental to our mental health.

 Here are the top signs of a toxic work environment and how to deal with it!

 TL;DR: How to Spot a Toxic Workplace in Singapore and Deal With It

 1. Working Overtime is The Norm

 “Going on a two hours coffee break since I plan to OT anyway.”

 While you should be finishing your tasks for the day on time, there could be a problem when working overtime (OT) in your company is the norm.